-Many people donate planned gifts to charities as a way of establishing their legacy and making the world a better place for future generations.
+Many people donate planned gifts to charities as a way of making the world a better place for future generations.

 The tax benefits of doing this can be dramatic.
-When leaving an IRA, or portion of an IRA, to charity, the full value transfers to the charity.
+When leaving an IRA to charity, the full value transfers to the charity.
 In contrast, if an IRA is left to a non-spouse beneficiary, such as a child or estate, income taxes can significantly reduce its net value.

-As the donor of a planned gift to a charity, you can prevent this situation by notifying your professional advisors of your current beneficiary designations and their contact information.
-Retirement beneficiary designations should be included with your estate planning documents.
+As the donor of a planned gift to a charity, you can prevent this by notifying your professional advisors of your current beneficiary designations.
+Retirement beneficiaries should be included with your estate planning documents.
 Also, be sure to notify beneficiaries, such as charities, ahead of time so that they’re aware that they may be the recipient of a planned gift.

-By doing these simple steps now, you’ll ensure that your intentions will be honored and your favorite charities will benefit from your generosity.
-It also provides the opportunity for the charities to thank and recognize you while you are alive.
+By doing these simple steps now, you’ll ensure that your intentions will be honored.
+And your favorite charities will benefit from your generosity.
+It also provides the opportunity for the charities to thank you while you are alive.